jamesdolle/ECE_535_Project_Group/coding_contributions/README.md

 Developed code to save a trained model and evaluate per client group performance evaluation.

 Analyzed AFL and FedAvg performance on the clients and compared the two techniques in reducing bias.
+Results are in a excel file uploaded to the repository.

 Report Writing - Abstract, Introduction, Background on FedAvg, AFL, and datasets.